stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 avenues leading to the highway.
 No smoke or other signs of life could be discerned about any of the towns or buildings.
 Finally Zamacona saw that the plain was not infinite in extent, though the half-concealing blue mists had hitherto made it seem so.
 It was bounded in the remote distance by a range of low hills, toward a gap in which the river and roadway seemed to lead.
-All this&mdash;especially the glittering of certain pinnacles in the towns&mdash;had become very vivid when Zamacona pitched his second camp amidst the endless blue day.
+All this--especially the glittering of certain pinnacles in the towns--had become very vivid when Zamacona pitched his second camp amidst the endless blue day.
 He likewise noticed the flocks of high-soaring birds, whose nature he could not clearly make out.

-  The next afternoon&mdash;to use the language of the outer world as the manuscript did at all times&mdash;Zamacona reached the silent plain and crossed the soundless, slow-running river on a curiously carved and fairly well-preserved bridge of black basalt.
+  The next afternoon--to use the language of the outer world as the manuscript did at all times--Zamacona reached the silent plain and crossed the soundless, slow-running river on a curiously carved and fairly well-preserved bridge of black basalt.
 The water was clear, and contained large fishes of a wholly strange aspect.
 The roadway was now paved and somewhat overgrown with weeds and creeping vines, and its course was occasionally outlined by